January 19, 2021 at 6:58 am | Updated February 28, 2023 at 6:49 pm | 9 min read

 What is Spectrophotometry?

-Spectrophotometry is defined as the quantitative measurement of the intensity of light of various wavelengths in the spectrum emitted by matter.
+Spectrophotometry is the quantitative measurement of the intensity of light of various wavelengths in the spectrum emitted by matter.

 The quantitative measurement of the interaction of matter with specific wavelengths has important applications in many fields of science, including physics, chemistry, astronomy, and biochemistry.